jurassicSound/soundManipulator/README.md

 # soundManipulator
 Basic C++ sound changing program that uses the xAudio2 API.
 The idea of this program is to provide a basic way to manipulate sounds in the same way sound designers for movies do.
 The program can also support up to 7.1 surround sound.
 The only kind of audio file that can be used with this program right now is .wav files.

 Please watch this video in order to be able to set up the file structure for this program correctly.
+If the video web adress is not available in this description, please wait for the video to be uploaded so the program works.
 Video about program - (COMING IN THE FUTURE)

 This video describes how to read from a text file using c++; this is a vital component of the program.